-No prior experience is required and anyone without any prior expedition or remote medical training is welcome to attend.
+No prior experience is required and anyone without any prior expedition or remote medical training is welcome to attend but delegates must be prepared for the rigours of camping for a week.
 Expedition Skills represents a rare opportunity to learn a valuable combination of skills from world-class experts on one, seamless course.

 What’s broadly covered on Expedition Skills?

 – Woodsmoke forest and jungle training & expedition preparation – first 2.5 days (arrive noon)

 – Bush mechanic training, GPS Navigation and personal security training – days 4-5